THE UNIVERSITY OF CONNECTICUT HEALTH CENTER

 5. Assisting Inventory Control in any other inventory related matters.

-6. Assist in HIPAA compliance audits and investigations.
+6. Assist in compliance audits and investigations.

 2. A physical inventory of all movable assets (including equipment containing ePHI) will be taken annually, and the results reconciled with the previous record of physical inventory.

 1. The Department Head will receive an Active Status Report with items found in their department.
-The Department Head and the departmental Property Coordinator will sign this report accepting responsibility for the items found.
+The Department Head and the departmental Materials Coordinator will sign this report accepting responsibility for the items found.
 The Department Head will be formally notified, that is will be his or her responsibility to see that changes to the equipment inventory be communicated to Inventory Control via the appropriate IC forms, or be subject to the consequences of a State Audit.

 2. It will also be communicated to the Department Head, that items presently listed as active on the inventory report, if not found on the next inventory cycle, must have an explanation in writing, of their new location or disposition, or an appropriate IC form on file with Inventory Control.

 3. Special consideration will be given to equipment containing ePHI not found on the inventory report.
-Inventory control will immediately forward any report indicating unaccounted active inventory items that are designated as containing ePHI to the UCHC ISO, who will initiate an appropriate investigation.
+Inventory control will immediately forward any report indicating unaccounted active inventory items that are designated as containing ePHI to the UCH ISO, who will initiate an appropriate investigation.

 4. If an active item is not found, it will remain on the Active Status Report with the last date inventoried.
-A report listing these items will be presented to the Department Head and Property Coordinator to investigate as to their new location or disposition.
-If located, the item's record will be corrected by the Department Head or Property Coordinator, who will sign the corrected report, thus accepting full responsibility for the changes to the item's record.
+A report listing these items will be presented to the Department Head and Materials Coordinator to investigate as to their new location or disposition.
+If located, the item's record will be corrected by the Department Head or Materials Coordinator, who will sign the corrected report, thus accepting full responsibility for the changes to the item's record.

 5. The Department Head will be responsible for filing the appropriate Property IC forms found in Appendix C or a loss report for items which were not found (see Appendix A).

-6. A copy of both Inventory Reports will be left with the Department Head and Departmental Property Coordinator for their records.
+6. A copy of both Inventory Reports will be left with the Department Head and Departmental Materials Coordinator for their records.
 The originals will be kept on file in Inventory Control until the next State Audit is completed.

 1. A Supply Inventory will be taken annually by departments that have a thirty day